 Applying for Social Security disability benefits can often be an intimidating and time-consuming process.
-Understanding how the system works can make the difference between winning or not winning the disability benefits to which you are entitled.
-Following are some common Social Security disability myths and misconceptions.
+Understanding how the system works can make the difference between winning and not winning the disability benefits to which you are entitled.
+The following are some common Social Security disability myths and misconceptions.

 Myth 1: The Social Security Administration denies everyone the first time they apply for disability benefits.

 This is absolutely not true!
 SSA has no regulation, policy, or formula that influences the disability system in such a way that every first application for social security disability benefits is automatically denied.
 It is easy to see, however, why people would believe that such a policy exists.
 Nationwide, about 70% of all disability claims are denied on the first application filed.
 That’s where Disability Group can help!